 In Illinois, state and local taxes are currently “regressive.”
-Working-class and middle-class families pay a disproportionate share of their incomes in taxes.
-Research shows that a number of reforms could promote tax fairness based on ability to pay, reduce tax burdens for working families to make them competitive with neighboring states, and support broad-based economic prosperity.
+Working-class and middle-class families paying a disproportionate share of their incomes in taxes.
+Research shows that a number of reforms could reduce tax burdens for working families and support broad-based economic prosperity.

 Property taxes are relatively high and regressive in Illinois.